-- 1. Establish a process for monitoring potential extreme cold events to improve situational awareness and communication between the Saskatoon Emergency Management Organization (EMO) and Organization Members leading up to and during extreme cold events. - 2.
+- Establish a process for ensuring winter resources are in place and monitoring potential extreme cold events to improve situational awareness and communication between the Saskatoon Emergency Management Organization (EMO) and Organization Members leading up to and during extreme cold events. - 2.
 Empower individuals experiencing homelessness, and those who support or reach out to them, with accurate, timely information and resources needed to keep safer during extreme cold weather. - 3.
-Identify potential thresholds and triggers for Saskatoon EMO and Organization members where coordination or assistance from EMO may be requested. - 4.
-Identify and plan for response to potential secondary consequential events during an extreme cold event.
+Identify potential thresholds and triggers for Saskatoon EMO and Organization members where coordination or assistance from EMO may be requested.